How to Reject a Business Proposal Politely (Without Burning Bridges)

 Hello [Sender’s Name],

-After a thorough evaluation, we regret to inform you that we are unable to proceed with your proposal at this time.
-While your offerings are compelling, they do not align with our current budget constraints.
+Following a detailed evaluation, we’re sorry to inform you that we cannot proceed with your proposal at this time.
+While we are interested in your offerings, our current budget constraints limit our ability to proceed with a new partnership.

 Best regards,